-Under the EMCRP, the DPHE has initiated elaborate consultations with various stakeholders of this project for thehousehold toilet Schemes site management.
-These include GIS specialist (initially), hydro geologist located in the scheme area, E&S consultants, local DPHE authorities, other development partners such as UN as well as the DRP community.
+Under the EMCRP, the DPHE has initiated elaborate consultations with various stakeholders of this project for the community latrine Schemes site management.
+These include GIS specialist (initially), hydrogeologist located in the scheme area, E&S consultants, local DPHE authorities, other development partners such as UN as well as the DRP community.
 These sessions covered topics such as WB introduced Social and Environmental safeguard issues, GRM, possible social environmental and economic effects, livelihoods options, discussions on minimizing the laborer conflict among DRP and local host communities, Infrastructure, WASH, hygiene, GBV, forestation, waste, sludge management.
+Most importantly, the benefits of safe drinking water options through installing the mini pipelines were discussed.
 It was also determined that there is no Elephant corridor and no scope of Elephant/Human conflict in the site area.
 The DRP community were made aware and sensitized on E&S safeguard issues, precautions, child safety, avoid resettlement, relocations of local institutions (mosques, school/ learning centers & others, any restrictions for the DRP, and compensation mechanisms in the event of any objection and complaints.

 As a result of these consultations, the community very much welcomed and appreciated the DPHE EMCRP initiatives on WASH sector sub projects.
-As per their opinion, the safe water and improved sanitation (Toilet installation) is one of the priorities needs for them for secured and better livelihoods.
+As per their opinion, the safe water and improved sanitation (Latrine Construction) is one of the priority needs for them for secured and better livelihoods.

-Thus, future consultations during the lifetime of the project are expected to ensure that negative social and environmental impacts are being mitigated with due consideration of community needs and opinions.
-Consultations will involve determining with the site management team whether proper signage is being used (e.g., for occupational hazard) and whether a properly GRM system is being implemented through an efficient GRC.
+Thus, future consultations during the lifetime of the project is expected to ensure that negative social and environmental impacts are being mitigated with due consideration of community needs and opinions.
+Consultations will involve determining with the site management team whether proper signage is being used (e.g. for occupational hazard) and whether a properly GRM system is being implemented through an efficient GRC.
 The GRM will be set up to serve as an integral tool for engaging the various stakeholders during the project activities and its implementation.
 There will have a complaint book for stakeholders where all sorts of complaint will be registered.
-The GRM will be institutionalized with qualified personnel having adequate training in deal with relevant complaints.
+The GRM will be institutionalized with qualified personnel having adequatetraining deal with relevant complaints.
 The GRM will be available for a wide array of issues such as malpractice, labor issues and GBV.